-This criteria continues to be adhered to well.
-As a simple factual disclosure, the majority of portfolio companies provided disclosure to at least a basic level, with 70% of the sample reviewed achieving a good standard (2014: 48%).
+This criterion continues to be well adhered to.
+As a simple factual disclosure, all portfolio companies provided disclosure to at least a basic level, with 52% of the sample reviewed achieving a good standard (2015: 70%).

 Most portfolio companies provided a separate section covering ownership, although some included the disclosure as a part of the wider discussion on the directors.
-Weaker examples relied on reference to the PE house through the identity of the directors on the board and controlling party disclosure within the financial statements.
+Weaker examples relied on reference to the private equity firm through the identity of the directors on the board and controlling party disclosure within the financial statements.

-However, there were no instances of excellent or "best in class" disclosure this year (2014: 20%), as there were no examples of disclosure that stood significantly above the others that met the requirements of good practice.
-The proportion of weaker disclosures also remained high at 30% (2014: 32%).
-Given that this is a requirement specific to the private equity industry, firms need to significantly improve the quality of disclosure on this area.
+This year 10% of portfolio companies were excellent or had "best in class" disclosures (2015: 0%).
+The proportion of weaker disclosures continues to remain high at 38% (2015: 30%).
+Given that this is a requirement specific to the private equity industry, firms need to significantly improve the quality of disclosure in this area.